 Banks stand to earn more off of your relationship, so they’re eager to reward you and compete for your business.
 As you shop banks, compare the features below.

-Interest rate tiers: With a significant account balance, you should be eligible to earn more (a higher APY) on your deposits.
+- Interest Rate Tiers: With a significant account balance, you should be eligible to earn more (a higher Annual Percentage Yield) on your deposits.
 Evaluate how much banks pay at different levels, and shop around.
-But you may find that—even as a multi-millionaire—online banks are the best place for idle cash.
+But you may find that, even as a multi-millionaire, online banks are the best place for idle cash.

 Top Banks for Millionaires